 One of the absolute best beaches in Saranda is Ksamil Beach.
 Overlooking the Greek island of Corfù, Ksamil is just a few kilometers away from the border with Greece and one of the greatest places to visit near Saranda.
 The sandy beaches and turquoise waters rival those in Greece and are not as crowded.
 If you really look, you can also find some secluded spots to enjoy quiet time.

 Local Tip: In Ksamil Bay, there are four tiny islands that you can reach by swimming or rowing.
 They are great destinations to escape the crowds at the main beach.

 Mirror Beach (Pasqyra)

-In addition to Mirror Beach, there are a couple of other smaller beaches such as Central and Liman that offer some more seclusion in this busy region.
+In addition to Mirror Beach, many other smaller beaches such as Central and Liman offer some more seclusion in this busy region.

 Dhermi Beach, Albania

 Dhermi is often named as Albania’s best beach destination.
-It’s easy to see why the town being home to some of the best beaches in the balkans.
+It’s easy to see why the town is home to some of the Balkans’ best beaches.
 Many spectacular beaches line the coast in this gorgeous region.
 Here, you’ll find pebble and sand beaches, rocky coastlines, azure-blue waters, and abundant sunshine.

 Borshi Beach, Albania